DeepMind’s AI system finds its way around simulated cities it hasn’t seen before

 EPN leverages self-attention, a method for computing relationships among an arbitrary number of items that doesn’t assume any particular structure among them.
 EPN begins with episodic memories that reflect experience in a scenario so far, with each memory containing representations of the current observation, the previous action, and the previous observation.

 In an experiment that brings to mind the New York City-navigating AI that Facebook open-sourced two years ago, the DeepMind researchers trained EPN-based software agents in One-Shot StreetLearn, a simulation where environments are sampled as neighborhoods from Google’s StreetLearn data set of real-world street-level imagery.
-In One-Shot StreetLearn, tasks are defined by selecting a position and orientation that the agent must navigate to from its current position.
+In One-Shot StreetLearn, you define tasks by selecting a position and orientation that the agent must navigate to from its current position.

 Given only an image showing the current location, an image representing the goal location, and the ability to move left, right, or forward, the EPN-based agents successfully reached 28.7 goals per episode (averaged over 100 consecutive episodes) in places unfamiliar to them, according to the coauthors.
-They also matched the minimum number of steps to complete new tasks after only 15-20 tasks and they generalized well to larger neighborhoods containing a greater number of intersections, with performance reaching 77% success with nine intersections as opposed to five in the original tasks.
+They also matched the minimum number of steps to complete new tasks after only 15-20 tasks, and they generalized well to larger neighborhoods containing a greater number of intersections, with performance reaching 77% success with nine intersections as opposed to five in the original tasks.

 “In the current experiments, the agent could succeed by planning over observed states,” the researchers wrote.
 “However, there is nothing preventing EPNs from being used to plan over belief states, a potential critical ability for operating in dynamic partially-observed environments … Future work might may approach [problems] with broader task distributions … and test the extent to which EPNs are effective in solving broader classes of tasks.”